How Do Fraudsters Make Money? How Can You Prevent It?

 We talk a lot about ad fraud: what it is, how to spot the different types, and how to protect your marketing dollars from it.
-While these topics are the most immediate areas of concern for those in the business of spending advertising dollars, if you’re like a lot of our followers, you’re probably wondering how ad fraud actually translates to income for fraudsters.
-So what’s in it for them?
+While these topics are the most immediate areas of concern for those in the business of spending advertising dollars, if you’re like a lot of our followers, you’re probably wondering how ad fraud translates to income for fraudsters.
+So, what’s in it for them?
+How do fraudsters make money?

-When you hear about scams that target the bank accounts of the elderly, the reward for those committing the fraud is pretty evident—they’re stealing money, of which they will then keep all or a percentage, depending on their fraud network.
+When you hear about scams that target the bank accounts of the elderly, the reward for those committing the fraud is pretty evident; they’re stealing money, of which they will keep all or a percentage, depending on their fraud network.
 However, the bad actors perpetrating ad scams don’t necessarily have an obvious reward, at least not to those outside of their operations.

 “The average individual ad fraudster makes $5-20 million dollars a year.
 The average ad fraud corporation pulls many multiples of that...